pip-services-infrastructure/pip-services-jobs-node/doc/Deployment.md

-# Deployment Guide <br/> Cluster service Microservice
+# Deployment Guide <br/> Jobs service Microservice

-Cluster service microservice can be used in different deployment scenarios.
+Jobs service microservice can be used in different deployment scenarios.

 * [Standalone Process](#process)